 To the extent that we raise additional capital by issuing equity securities, the share ownership of existing stockholders will be diluted.
-For example, we entered into a Sales Agreement ("2020 Sales Agreement") with Jefferies to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$50,000,000, through an at-the-market equity offering program under which Jefferies will act as our sales agent.
-As of December 31, 2022, we had sold 6,920,339 shares of common stock for gross proceeds of \$31.1 million under the 2020 Sales Agreement.
-In addition, on November 1, 2021 we entered into another Sales Agreement ("2021 Sales Agreement") with Jefferies to sell shares of our common stock, from time-to-time, with aggregate gross sales proceeds of up to \$40,000,000.
-As of December 31, 2022, \$18.9 million remained for sale under the 2020 Sales Agreement and \$40.0 million remained for sale under the 2021 Sales Agreement.
+For example, we entered into the 2023 Sales Agreement with Jefferies to sell shares of our common stock, from time-to-time, with aggregate gross sales proceeds of up to \$90,000,000 through an at-the-market equity offering program under which Jefferies will act as our sales agent.
+As of December 31, 2023, we had sold 2,461,903 shares of common stock for net proceeds of \$7.8 million under the 2023 Sales Agreement.
+As of December 31, 2023, \$81.9 million remained for sale under the 2023 Sales Agreement.